materials-data-facility/matchem-llm/README.md

-# matchem-eval
+# Materials Science and Chemistry LLM Resources
-A public repository collecting links to state-of-the-art QA and evaluation sets for various ML and LLM applications
+A public repository collecting links to state-of-the-art training sets, QA, benchmarks and other evaluations for various ML and LLM applications in materials science and chemistry.

 ## Chemistry
 * [ChemQA](https://huggingface.co/datasets/shangzhu/ChemQA): ChemQA is a Multimodal Question-and-Answering dataset on chemistry reasoning.
 This work is inspired by IsoBench and ChemLLMBench.
 Containts 5 QA Tasks in total: Counting Numbers of Carbons and Hydrogens in Organic Molecules, Calculating Molecular Weights in Organic Molecules, Name Conversion: From SMILES to IUPAC, Molecule Captioning and Editing, and retro-synthesis Planning: inspired by [2], adapted from dataset provided in [4], following the same training, validation and evaluation splits.